SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

+### Step 44: Next month's sales and expense

-### Step 43: You want to now check the sales and expense for each store for next month
+You want to now check the sales and expense for each store for next month

 1. Type `what are the sales and expense by store next month`
 2. Press **enter** or click **Ask**